 Torment laughs at the gaudiness of it all the moment Chaos ridges his body for the toss.

 “Never come here again,” the High Overlord orders.
-Torment is sent, utterly and completely out of Towerne, soaring into the portal leading to some faroff and forlorn place among The Omniverse.
+Torment is sent, utterly and completely out of Towerne, soaring into the portal leading to some faroff and forlorn place among the Omniverse.

 Without so much as a breather, Chaos leaps over to Board Games Minion.

-“Are you unhurt?” he asks her.
+“Are you unhurt?” he asks him.

 Chaos grins awkwardly.
 “Of… of course.
 Very critical, indeed.”

-She shrugs.
+Board Games Minion shrugs.
 “I don’t make the rules, I just play the game, sir.
 We still on for D&D this weekend?”

 He nods.
 “The bard will play his tune,” he says with a grin before turning away.

-She gasps with joy and waves him off.
+He gasps with joy and waves him off.
 “The fighter’s looking forward to it!”

 Chaos slams back into the center control room.